movementlabsxyz/movement-ecosystem/README.md

 ```
 - logo and background image addition to /logo and /background.
 The images should be named after the project's slug and have a .png extension.

-Object key is the name of the project formatted and cased according to how it should be displayed across the website and the value is an object with the following properties:
+Object key is the name of the project formatted and cased according to how it should be displayed across the website and the value is an object with the following properties (? indicates optional):
+- description: A brief description of the project
-- url: The official website of the project
+- url: The website of the project
+- github?: The github repository of the project
-- discord: The official discord server of the project
+- discord?: The discord server of the project
+- telegram?: The telegram group of the project
+- twitter?: X account of the project
+- contact?: Direct contact link to a representative of the project
 - slug: The preferred name of the project in lowercase, and hyphenated if necessary.
   - IMPORTANT: This is the name that will be used to reference the project when generating a URL for the project's page, and retrieving the project's logo and background image.
-- keywords: An array of keywords that describe the project.
+- keywords?: An array of keywords that describe the project.
 This will be used to help users find the project.
 Maximum of 5 keywords.
 - category: The category of the project.
 This will be used to help users find the project.
   - Available categories: "DeFi", "NFT", "Gaming", "Infrastructure", "Wallet", "Analytics", "Social", "Other"
 - subcategories: An array of subcategories that describe the project.
 They must match your specified category.
 This will be used to help users find the project.